gravesoft/gravesoft.dev/docs/clean_install_windows.md

   Open PowerShell as admin and enter
   `sc.exe start "sppsvc" > $null 2>&1; Write-Host "Error code: $LASTEXITCODE"`
   If the output is 577 or 225, then most likely chances are that the system is infected with File infector malware.

+  **What if you don't have another clean system?**
+  You can try Dr.Web https://free.drweb.com/download+cureit/gr to remove file infector malware.
+However in some cases, it may miss to remove all, that's why its best to make bootable USB on another clean system.

 </details>